BitcoinDesign/Guide/guide/contribute/formatting.md

 ### Tips & recommendations

 For additional information that is useful, but does not fit into the main flow of the content.
-This component has two presets, bug can also be customized.
-Here are the presets.
+This component has two presets, but can also be customized.
+Here are the presets:

 #### Tips